VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Introduction

 To address these gaps, we introduce \vidhalluc, the largest benchmark for evaluating hallucinations in video understanding, comprising 5,002 videos and 9,295 QA pairs.
-To curate the benchmark, we followed prior work \cite{mmvp} to develop an automated data collection pipeline that generates potential hallucination video pairs based on semantic similarity and visual differences.
-Additionally, while previous benchmarks often focus on static tasks, \vidhalluc~specifically targets dynamic elements of videos that cause hallucinations, namely, action, temporal sequence, and scene transition hallucinations.
+To curate the benchmark, we build on prior work \cite{mmvp} to develop an automated data collection pipeline that generates potential hallucination video pairs based on semantic similarity and visual differences.
+Moreover, while previous benchmarks often focus on static tasks, \vidhalluc~specifically targets dynamic elements of videos that cause hallucinations, namely, action, temporal sequence, and scene transition hallucinations.

 On the other hand, efforts have been made to mitigate MLLM hallucinations in video understanding.
 These methods include constructing high-quality instruction-tuning datasets~\cite{lrv-instruction}, enhancing input resolution~\cite{liu2024improved}, and leveraging reinforcement learning from human feedback (RLHF)~\cite{ha_dpo, zhou2024aligning, mmhal_bench, yu2024rlhf}.
-However, these data-centric optimization approaches still require fine-tuning, which incurs significant computational costs, and necessitates the creation of additional datasets.
-As shown in Fig.~\ref{fig:samples}, we observe that current MLLMs are vulnerable to hallucinations when they encounter semantically similar videos.
-We argue these hallucinations to the inductive bias inherent in the visual encoder (e.g., the CLIP series), which emphasizes the discrimination of contextual scenes due to its image-text contrastive learning.
+However, these data-centric optimization approaches still require fine-tuning, which incurs significant computational costs and necessitates creating additional datasets.
+As shown in Figure~\ref{fig:samples}, we observe that current MLLMs are vulnerable to hallucinations when they encounter semantically similar videos.
+We attribute these hallucinations to the inductive bias inherent in the visual encoder (e.g., the CLIP series), which emphasizes the discrimination of contextual scenes due to its image-text contrastive learning.
 This creates a discrepancy between the encoder's provision of semantic information about the video and the language model’s need for both semantic and vision-only unimodal representations~\cite{mmvp}.